 - Length: 50-250 words.

 - Style: Write in 3rd person.
 (Please, no “I, me, we, our, my, mine, you or yours.”)

 - We reserve the right to edit all submitted news briefs.

-Please direct all questions to Robin Fillmore, Publisher at firstname.lastname@example.org
+Please direct all questions to Robin Fillmore, Editor in Chief at firstname.lastname@example.org